ericaruch/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+# Here is a list of my favorite things
+- item 1
+- learning github
+- doing stuff